Image Image

 What to Do If You Are Charged with a DUI in Chester, IL

-Your actions right after a DUI arrest in Chester, IL are critical and can directly affect your case and your chances of saving your license.
+The steps you take immediately after your DUI arrest in Chester, IL can significantly affect your case and your ability to keep your driver’s license.

 Do Not Plead Guilty Right Away